rock-gui/gui-vizkit3d_debug_drawings/README.md

 ```

 #### Clearing and Removing Drawings
-With a lot of drawings (especially inside loops) the visualization might get
+With a lot of drawings the visualization might get
 cluttered and laggy.
 To avoid that the user can clear drawings or remove them altogether.
 This is done by calling one of the following methods:
 ```c++
 void REMOVE_DRAWING(const std::string& drawingGroupName);